Internship Program

 Kayak-Based Surveys

 The student participated in three kayak-based kelp surveys in Clallam and Freshwater Bay.
-As part of the surveys the student explored collction of plankton samples.
+As part of the surveys the student explored collection of plankton samples.
 The internship was a continuation of last years efforts and the kelp surveys are part of a larger project led by the Northwest Straits Commission.

 Makah Tribe Green Crab Removal